microsoft/clrmd/doc/Migrating21.md

 ## PEImage and Elf related classes are now internal

-TODO:  Provide stream so this can be passed to System.Reflection.Metadata.
+TODO:  Provide stream so this can be passed to other libraries.

 ### Why did we make this change?